Adarshreddyash/surfing/README.md

+# ⚠️ WARNING: This package is in developmental and beta phase.
+Do NOT use in production environments.

-# surfing
+# streaming-weights
-Surfing weights to edge device
+Streaming weights to edge device

-# 🌊 Surfing Weights
+# 🌊 Streaming Weights

 A Python Server for streaming transformer model weights to enable efficient AI inference on edge devices, IoT, and mobile platforms.